Motorcycle Accident Lawyers Providing Compassionate Legal Assistance to Accident Victims in Seattle, Washington

 What Are the Statistics for Motorcycle Accidents in the State of Washington?

-The stats show that of the approximate 500 annual fatalities in Washington traffic accidents, approximately 70 of those deaths are motorcyclists.
-This is startling when you consider that motorcycles do not amount to that large of a chunk of the motorists on Washington’s roads.
+The stats show that of the approximate 500 annual fatalities in Washington traffic accidents, approximately 70 of those deaths are motorcycle accident fatalities.
+This is startling when you consider that motorcycles do not amount to that large of a chunk of the motor vehicles on Washington’s roads.

-The Washington Traffic Safety Commission estimates that 75% of motorcycle accidents result from motorcyclists making minor errors of judgment and that 86% of motorcyclist deaths are the fault of the bike’s riders.
+The Washington Traffic Safety Commission estimates that 75% of motorcycle accidents result from motorcyclists making minor errors of judgment and that 86% of motorcyclist deaths are the fault of the motorcycle rider.
 More than half of these deaths involved either drugs, alcohol, driving over the speed limit, or some combination of all three.

 Not every motorcycle accident is the fault of the rider, however.
-And if your crash was the fault of others, then you should consider filing a lawsuit with the help of experienced motorcycle accident lawyers.
+If your crash was the fault of a negligent driver, then you should consider filing a lawsuit with the help of experienced motorcycle accident lawyers.

 Does Washington Have Any Specific Motorcycle Laws That May Pertain to My Personal Injury Claim?

-Washington State has different rules of the road for motorcycles in an effort to limit fatalities and serious injuries in motorcycle accidents.
+Washington State has different rules of the road for motorcycles in an effort to limit fatalities and serious injuries due to motorcycle accidents.

 - A motorcyclist may cautiously proceed through a red light if the traffic sensors fail to detect the motorcycle at the intersection.